Mind the Gap: Navigating Inference with Optimal Transport Maps: Calibration of hierarchical models

-Horizontal calibration does not introduce a dilution.
-Indeed, for well-behaved spaces (e.g. Euclidean space), a horizontal solution to a given calibration problem always exists; for vertical calibrations, a solution only exists if $\forall\, x\ \omega.\ \pdata(x|\omega) > 0 \Rightarrow \psim(x|\omega) > 0$, i.e. the simulated distribution fully supports the data distribution and $s_\omega$ is always finite.
-These properties originate from the fact that an optimal transport \emph{distance} between densities $p$ and $q$ over a space $Y$ is well-defined under rather loose conditions on $Y$~\cite{villani2008optimal}, while vertical calibrations inherently depend on the KL-\emph{divergence} between $p$ and $q$ to be finite~\cite{Goodfellow-et-al-2016}.
+Indeed, for well-behaved spaces (e.g. Euclidean space), a horizontal solution to a given calibration problem always exists.
+For vertical calibrations, a solution only exists under certain conditions; at the very least, $\forall\, x\ \omega.\ \pdata(x|\omega) > 0 \Rightarrow \psim(x|\omega) > 0$ must hold, i.e. the simulated distribution must fully support the data distribution such that $s_\omega$ is always finite.
+However, as shown in Appendix~\ref{sec:dilution}, this is not in general sufficient to guarantee existence of a vertical-calibration solution\footnote{ For a more in-depth discussion of importance sampling weights and their behaviors in a variety of situations, including potential pitfalls, we recommend Chapter~9 of Owen's \emph{Monte Carlo: Theory, Methods and Examples}~\cite{Owen2013MonteCarlo} or Chapter~3 from Robert \& Casella~\cite{RobertCasella2004}.}.
+These properties originate from the fact that an OT \emph{distance} between densities $p$ and $q$ over a space $Y$ is well-defined under rather loose conditions on $Y$~\cite{villani2008optimal}, while vertical calibrations inherently depend on the $\chi^2$-\emph{divergence} between $p$ and $q$ to be finite~\cite{Rényi1961Entropy,Csiszár1967InformationType}.

+As derived in Appendix~\ref{sec:dilution}, even in simple scenarios in which $\pdata$ and $\psim$ are approximately multivariate-normal distributed (MVN), there are stringent requirements on how overlapping they must be for vertical calibrations to be viable.
+In the MVN case, if the variance of $\pdata$ is at least twice that of $\psim$ in even one dimension, then the dilution factor is infinite, and vertical calibrations are not possible.
+Even if the covariances are identical, the dilution factor grows exponentially with the Mahalanobis distance~\cite{Mahalanobis2018Reprint} of the means of $\pdata$ and $\psim$, again limiting the utility of the vertical strategy.
+Indeed, in the particle physics-inspired example explored in Section~\ref{sec:results}, we conclude that $\rho$ is very large, and a vertical calibration solution may not exist.